 Nutrition and Dietetics is a very challenging and diverse field.
 There are a wide range of career opportunities in this ever-changing profession for students who graduate with a nutritionist degree.
 As a registered dietitian nutritionist, there are an impressive array of options and exciting opportunities in a variety of settings.
 There are opportunities to work in a health care position providing nutritional services for patients.
 There are RDNs who work in the community, counseling individuals and groups on nutrition practices to prevent disease and promote good health.
 Food companies hire RDNs to help develop or market healthier food products and many businesses hire RDNs to help their employees and customers live healthfully.
 Additional opportunities include working in food service management, supervising the planning, preparation, and service of meals, along with other management tasks, in settings such as universities, schools, and hospitals.

 The credentialing process:

-An accredited Dietetic Internship (DI) program provides opportunities and experiences for the achievement of performance requirements for entry-level dietitians through a minimum of 1200 hours of supervised practice.
-The DI follows completion of the Didactic Program in Dietetics and a baccalaureate degree.
+An accredited Supervised Practice Program (SPP) provides opportunities and experiences for the achievement of performance requirements for entry-level dietitians through a minimum of 1200 hours of supervised practice.
+The SPP follows completion of the Didactic Program in Nutrition and Dietetics and a baccalaureate degree.
 Some programs may be combined with graduate degrees and some may be completed part-time.
-For more information and listing of accredited supervised practice programs see http://www.eatright.org/students/education/di.aspx.
+For more information and listing of accredited supervised practice programs see https://www.eatrightpro.org/acend/accredited-programs/dietetic-internships.